alan-turing-institute/DTBase/DeveloperDocs.md

 3. You should then have the flask app listening on `http://localhost:5000` and be able to send HTTP requests to it.
 See the [API docs](dtbase/backend/README.md) for details.

-### Running a Azure Deployed Instance of DTBase
+### Running an Azure Deployed Instance of DTBase

 1. Copy the file `.secrets/dtenv_template.sh` to `.secrets/dtenv.sh` and populate this file with values for the various environment variables (ask an existing developer for these).
+These environment variables will point towards an already existing database hosted on Azure.

 #### Running the backend API